2017 Research Awards

-Dr. Katherine Durrer-Deming at the University of North Texas is researching the ability of a genetically engineered probiotic to lower blood Phe levels in PKU mice.
+Dr. Katherine Durrer-Deming at the University of North Texas is continuing her research into the ability of a genetically engineered probiotic to lower blood Phe levels in PKU mice.

-Dr. Cary O. Harding at the Oregon Health & Science University, is researching gene therapy is a promising new approach to treating metabolic diseases including phenylketonuria (PKU).
+Dr. Cary O. Harding at the Oregon Health & Science University, is continueing to research gene therapy as a promising approach to cure PKU.

 Dr. Dong Yizhou is Assistant Professor at Ohio State University.
 Dr. Yizhou hypothesizes that gene corrections to PAH will produce a functional PAH protein and recover the metabolic process, resulting in a cure for PKU.

 Click here for full summaries of the 2017 research projects.